Devikrishna545/Multi-Class-Sentimental-Analysis-/README.md

 ## 🔒 Security Note

-**Important**: Make sure to keep your Hugging Face token secure and never commit it to version control.
+**Important**: Keep your Hugging Face token secure and never commit it to version control.
 The `.env` file is included in `.gitignore` for your security.
-Never share your token publicly!
+Never share your token publicly.

 ---